The Behind-the-Scenes Story

 Over the years, we had many volunteers help with putting RAD on CDs for sale, constructing the website search engines and others who helped with inputting data.
 Maxine Shankle moved to FL in 2003 and did most of the data input.

 After Ginger’s mother passed away in December 2008, Ginger Overman, CER board member, Kathy Bear, and Lynette Faulkner (the wife of CER board member Dr. Danny Faulkner) have “picked up the mantle” and are inputting the data.
-The RAD is an amazing search engine that now contains over 23,000 records and includes the title, author, publishing information, the reference and page numbers, and the source (where to find the item).
-It includes abstracts of articles, book reviews, essays, viewpoints, interviews, letters to the editor, biographies, etc. It is currently updated through 2014.
+The RAD is an amazing search engine that is still going strong.
+Each record includes the title, author, publishing information, the reference and page numbers, and the source (where to find the item).
+It includes abstracts of articles, book reviews, essays, viewpoints, interviews, letters to the editor, biographies, etc.

 Examples of entire publications: